Tips & Tricks for Better Business Backup and Recovery for World Backup Day

 - Cons: Slower recovery, risk of data loss

 Differential Backup captures only the changes made since the last full backup, not since the last differential backup.
 This requires more storage space, but ensures an easier, more reliable restore.
+Many organizations struggle with incremental vs. differential backup solutions.

 - Pros: Fast backups, low storage space